 From an early age, I knew that my life’s calling was to serve and help others.
 As a young man, I went to work for an in-home care agency as an on-the-job trainee which led to running the company as President years later.
 During the last 25 years, I have gained experience in helping a broad spectrum of people find solutions to their individual challenges.
 I know firsthand how incredibly fulfilling it is helping someone reach their full potential.
 Nothing is more important than helping people who have the desire to work hard, to provide for themselves and their family reach their goals.
 Ability and I share the same core values and passion by providing our clients with the best possible services.
-I am both excited and honored to begin a new chapter with Ability.

-As the oldest of four siblings, I learned responsibility at a young age.
+As the oldest of four children, I learned responsibility at a young age.
 My youngest sister was born with a severe disability, and I was often called upon to assist with her needs.
 This experience strengthened my character and helped shape the person I am today.
 It is now my mission to advocate on behalf of everyone with a disability that wants to work, and to educate employers to not view these individuals any differently from other applicants.
 My mission is to empower those job seekers and create those same opportunities that we all take for granted.
 This is a very rewarding position that I am blessed to be in and I am humbled to work alongside and on behalf of so many unique individuals.

 After graduating from Eastern Washington University in 2008 with a BA in Human Resources Management and a minor in Spanish, I was hired on by an agency in Spokane to assist in job retention; I had no idea what I was in for!
 That job truly changed me.
 It brought me to where I am today and I truly believe that everyone has the ability to work and the best part of my day is helping others figure out their path to achieve success.